Assata Shakur Becomes the First Woman Added to FBI’s Most Wanted List

 Kobad Ghandy

 [Kobad Ghandy, a member of the Politburo and Central Committee of the Communist Party of India (Maoist), was captured by Indian Intelligence Bureau on September 17, 2009.
 Initially kept in illegal detention and tortured, he remains a political prisoner in Tihar Jail, where he continues his revolutionary studies and writings, organizes Maoist classes, and joins the struggles of other prisoners against the draconian conditions they face.
-The following is the third part of a 5 or 6 part series on freedom--its promise and the problems in its pathway.
-The first article (covering Part I – The Context) and the second one (covering Part II – Search for Freedom through History) can be seen at http://revolutionaryfrontlines.wordpress.com/2012/10/06/questions-of-freedom-and-peoples-emancipation-by-kobad-ghandy/-- Frontlines ed.]
+The following is the third part of a 5 or 6 part series on freedom–its promise and the problems in its pathway.
+The first article (covering Part I – The Context) and the second one (covering Part II – Search for Freedom through History) can be seen at https://revolutionaryfrontlines.wordpress.com/2012/10/06/questions-of-freedom-and-peoples-emancipation-by-kobad-ghandy/— Frontlines ed.]

 —————————————-